 The estimated Federal costs of the coverage provisions in the PPACA are provided in table 1, attached, for fiscal years 2010 through 2019.
-We estimate that Federal expenditures would increase by a net total of \$366 billion during this period-a combination of \$930 billion in net costs associated with coverage provisions, \$493 billion in net savings for the Medicare provisions, a net savings of \$36 billion for the Medicaid/CHIP provisions (excluding the expansion of eligibility), \$2 billion in savings from proposals intended to help reduce the rate of growth in health spending, \$38 billion in net savings from the CLASS proposal, and \$5 billion in costs for the immediate insurance reforms.
-These latter four impact categories are discussed in subsequent sections of this memorandum.
+We estimate that Federal expenditures would increase by a net total of \$279 billion during this period-a combination of \$882 billion in net costs associated with coverage provisions, \$541 billion in net savings for the Medicare provisions, a net savings of \$27 billion for the Medicaid/CHIP provisions (excluding the expansion of Medicaid eligibility and the additional CHIP funding), \$2 billion in savings from proposals intended to help reduce the rate of growth in health spending, \$38 billion in net savings from the CLASS proposal, and \$5 billion in costs for the immediate insurance reforms.
+These latter five impact categories are discussed in subsequent sections of this memorandum.

-Of the estimated \$930 billion net increase in Federal expenditures related to the coverage provisions of the PPACA, about two-fifths (\$364 billion) can be attributed to expanding Medicaid coverage for all adults who make less than 133 percent of the FPL and all uninsured newborns.
-This cost reflects the fact that newly eligible persons would be covered with a 100-percent Federal Medical Assistance Percentage (FMAP) for the first 3 years and approximately 90 percent thereafter; that is, the Federal government would bear a significantly greater proportion of the cost of the newly eligible enrollees than is the case for current Medicaid beneficiaries.3 The remaining costs of the coverage provisions arise from the refundable tax
+Of the estimated \$882 billion net increase in Federal expenditures related to the coverage provisions of the PPACA, about 45 percent (\$394 billion) can be attributed to expanding Medicaid coverage for all adults who live in households with incomes below 133 percent of the FPL.
+This cost reflects the fact that newly eligible persons would be covered with a 100-percent Federal Medical Assistance Percentage (FMAP) for the first 3 years and approximately 90 percent thereafter; that is, the Federal government would bear a significantly greater proportion of the cost of the newly eligible enrollees than is the case for current Medicaid beneficiaries.
+Also included in this cost is the additional funding for the CHIP program for previously in foster care.